IowaDave/pxt-maze/README.md

 #### Corridor
 ![A corridor cell](https://github.com/iowadave/pxt-maze/raw/master/.github/makecode/MoveRight.jpg)

-A corridor has walls both up and down, but allows movement both left and right.
+A corridor has walls on opposing sides, but allows movement in the other two directions.

 #### Turn
 ![A corridor cell](https://github.com/iowadave/pxt-maze/raw/master/.github/makecode/turn.jpg)